-- 155. Each phase of work should be conducted within an environment where quality standards are maintained and quality of work is monitored.
-Those performing engagements will follow the ICAEW Code of Ethics where relevant, or their own trade or professional body's code of ethics and professional standards, as well as referring to other relevant practice, including any related regulatory requirements, to ensure quality assurance best practice. - 156.
-Engagements performed in accordance with IAASB assurance standards (ie, ISAE 3000) must also comply with ISQC 1 or other professional requirements that are at least as demanding.
+- 143. Each phase of work should be conducted within an environment where quality standards are maintained and quality of work is monitored.
+Those performing engagements will follow the ICAEW Code of Ethics where relevant, or their own trade or professional body's code of ethics and professional standards, as well as referring to other relevant practice, including any related regulatory requirements, to ensure quality assurance best practice. - 144.
+Engagements performed in accordance with IAASB assurance standards (ie, ISAE 3000) must also comply with International Standard on Quality Control 1, Quality Control for firms that Perform Audits and Reviews of Financial Statements, and other Assurance and Related Services Engagements (ISQC 1) or other professional requirements that are at least as demanding.
 Providers who are not professional accountants should comply with ISAE 3000 paragraphs 3, 4 and 12(r).